grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

   ourBank);
 ~~~

 One day, our friend, Joan, tells us she needs a tax expert as well.
 We are happy with the one we hired, so we recommend him to Joan.
-She has her own income documents, but they are the same as ours, just with different numbers here and there.
+She has her own income documents, but they are functionally similar to ours, just with different numbers here and there and maybe some different formatting.
 Also, Joan uses a different bank, but interacting with any bank these days is almost identical.
+Thus, our tax expert knows how to handle her request.
 If we model this as interaction between objects, it may look like this:

 {lang="csharp"}
 ~~~